arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 successfully, we can then issue the drain command with a relatively small grace period and still have a nearly risk-free procedure.

-To clean out a DBserver manually, we have to use this API:
+To clean out a _DBServer_ manually, we have to use this API:

 ```
 POST /_admin/cluster/cleanOutServer